StanHash/SkillsLite/SETUP.md

 Once that is done, simply run the `MakeHack.bat` (or `MakeHack.sh`) scripts to build the demonstration ROM (`SKILLS.gba`).
 You should also be able to make edits to tables, maps, text and events and have your changes applied once you build again.

+TODO: make all in one tool package for this (with EA + ColorzCore + python tools)

 ## For building Wizardry

 Building Wizardry requires a few more things: